 Upload a file

-You can upload an audio file directly from your computer to the Audio Block.
-Ensure that it meets the audio file specifications listed above.
+You can upload an audio file directly from your computer to the Audio Block:

 Use an external file

 If your audio file is larger than 160 MB, upload it to an external service and add its public URL to the External File option.
 Your public URL should have .mp3 at the end.

 Note: For SoundCloud audio, use the SoundCloud Block instead of an Audio Block.
 The Audio Block doesn’t support SoundCloud URLs.

 Step 3 - Edit the title and author (optional)